Strategic Bidding in Electricity Markets with Convexified AC Market-Clearing Process: Conclusions

 \section{Conclusions}

-Traditionally, the ISOs leveraged the DCOPF problem formulation to clear the electricity market.
-Solving the market clearing problem with AC power flow constraints is a potentially better scheme with higher fairness standards than the DC market clearing problem.
-This paper presented a model to solve the strategic bidding of participants in an electricity market cleared by the relaxed ACOPF problem.
-The full ACOPF problem with demand-side management capability, ramping constraints of generation units, coupling of real and reactive power of generation units, limitation of reactive power generation dispatch, and curtailable loads is presented within the market clearing problem.
-To this end, the dual form of the relaxed form of the original market clearing problem is presented to rewrite the market clearing problem as a set of equivalent primal-dual constraints.
-Thus, the original bi-level strategic bidding problem is reformulated as mathematical programming with equilibrium constraints.
-To tackle the non-linearity in the objective of the reformulated strategic bidding problem, the complementary slackness of generation limit constraints are leveraged.
-The effectiveness of the proposed strategic bidding model is investigated in the case studies under different scenarios.
-In the case studies, the merit of the proposed strategic bidding problem, as well as the impact of the changing the limits of reactive power support and voltage of buses on the solution of the proposed strategic bidding model and the profit of the bidding GENCO is illustrated.
+The proposed framework solved the strategic bidding problem with ACOPF-based market-clearing problem.
+Employing the full ACOPF problem for the market-clearing process allows exploring more opportunities within the strategic bidding problem than the DCOPF-based market-clearing problem.
+This problem is a non-convex problem that is hard to solve.
+This paper proposed an approach to procure a tractable solution that is solvable via off-the-shelf mixed-integer conic solvers (e.g., CPLEX, Gurobi, etc.).
+To this end, the closed-form primal-dual representation of the relaxed ACOPF-based market-clearing problem is presented to reformulate the bi-level strategic bidding problem as an equivalent single-level mixed-integer cone program.
+The KKT conditions of the relaxed ACOPF problem and the dual form of the relaxed ACOPF-based market-clearing problem are leveraged to tackle the non-linearity in the objective of the reformulated strategic bidding problem.The presented ACOPF-based strategic bidding enables demand-side management capability with reactive power and ramping constraints of generation units when coupling real and reactive power of generation units.
+Also, the limitations of reactive power generation dispatch and curtailable loads are explored.
+The performance of the proposed strategic bidding framework is evaluated in the case studies under different scenarios.
+In the illustrative example, the performance of the proposed model is compared with the conventional strategic bidding with DCOPF-based market-clearing problem.
+Besides, the merit of the proposed strategic bidding problem, the impact of changing the limits of reactive power support and voltage of buses on the solution of the proposed strategic bidding model, and the profit of the bidding market participant are illustrated.
+Moreover, the performance of the proposed strategic bidding framework is investigated leveraging the IEEE 14-bus and IEEE 118-bus systems.
+It is demonstrated in the case studies that: \begin{itemize}

+\item The clearing prices procured by the proposed strategic bidding problem are in very close proximity to the prices procured by plugging the proposed strategic bidding solution into the market-clearing probles with the original ACOFP formulation.

+\item The proposed strategic bidding method procures the solution with more profit since it can model the limitations of reactive power support to update its bids accordingly.
+In contrast, the strategic bidding problem with DCOPF-based market-clearing problem fails to model such limitations.

+\item The voltage constraint impacts the profit of market participants.
+It is demonstrated in the IEEE 118-bus system case study that tighter voltage limits will increase the profit of market participants and vice versa.